 Previously, in August 2021, E.ON Next announced it would be increasing prices on its Next Flex tariff by 12% in line with the rising price cap rate.
 Customers on this plan will see a price rise of an average of £139 per year from 1 October 2021.
 This price rise only affects households on E.ON Next's standard variable (Next Flex) tariff.
 E.ON Next had previously announced a price increase of 9%, again because of a high price cap rate.
 Standard variable tariff customers saw a price rise of around £96 per year from 1 April 2021.

-All E.ON Next electricity tariffs offer 100% sustainable electricity backed by renewable sources.
-All the electricity you use on your plan is matched with 100% renewable energy by E.ON Next.
+E.ON Next fixed tariffs offer 100% sustainable electricity backed by renewable sources.
 E.ON Next's renewable energy is sourced directly from independent generators across the UK, topped up with renewable energy certificates to guarantee the electricity generated is from a renewable source such as wind, biomass and solar power.